The MS in educational studies program is designed for two groups of graduate students:

 Please contact a member of TLEL's admissions team to schedule an appointment and learn more about the Accelerated/4+1 Degree program.

 Request More Information

-- Students interested in Track 1 should apply by visiting our Admissions page.
+- Students interested in Track 2 should contact Regina Alfieri-Squier.

-For questions about Binghamton University's Master of Science in Educational Studies program, contact email@example.com.
+For questions about Binghamton University's Master of Science in Educational Studies with a concentration in community schools program, contact email@example.com.